-At least once each semester, Community Council coordinates and facilitates a meeting of all members of the campus community.
-This is an opportunity for students, staff, and faculty to come together to address concerns, to make proposals, and to ask questions related to current campus issues.
-Community Council solicits suggestions for the agenda from community members prior to each meeting.
-For more information and meeting dates, inquire in the Community Council office.
+The SGA may coordinate and facilitate occasional all-student or all-community meetings.
+These meetings are an opportunity for students, faculty, and staff to come together to address concerns, to make proposals, and to ask questions related to current campus issues.
+The SGA will solicit suggestions for the agenda from community members prior to each meeting.
+For more information and meeting dates, contact the advisor to the SGA in the dean of students office.
 Additional all-community meetings may be called by the president or the dean of students.

-EDUCATIONAL POLICY COUNCIL (EPC)
+Educational Policy Committee (EPC)

-This board is responsible for the many academic aspects of the college.
-Student members are elected to the board.
-EPC is composed of three faculty from each of the larger Schools (NS, SS, and HACU) and two faculty from CS and IA.
-Each School also has a student representative to EPC.
-There are two staff members.
-Discussions regarding any educational policy change happen in EPC and then are forwarded on to the faculty for final approval.
-Meetings are open to all: 3:30 p.m., Tuesdays (except first Tuesday of the month), Faculty/ Staff Lounge in FPH.
-For more information, contact EPC Secretary Linda Mollison at x5543 or Imollison@hampshire.edu.
+This committee is responsible for matters relating to the educational policy of the College as may be delegated to it by the Faculty Meeting.
+Such responsibilities may include, but are not limited to, the determination and approval of the curriculum, academic calendar, degree requirements, and academic standards.
+It also encourages and promotes innovative and educational experiments.
+EPC is composed of one regular faculty member and one student from each of the Schools (CS, CSI, HACU, IA, and NS), one student at-large, two staff members, one School dean, the dean of advising, and the vice president and dean of faculty ex officio.
+Discussions regarding any educational policy change happen in EPC and then are forwarded to the faculty for final approval.
+Meetings are at 3:30 P.M., Tuesdays (except the first Tuesday of the month).
+For more information, contact EPC Secretary Jean Sepanski at x5378 or jsDO@hampshire.edu.